gregmalcolm/python_koans/README.rst

 --------------------------

 There are number of other great Koan projects out there for various languages and frameworks.
-Most of them can be found in github.
-Also there is a little koans activity on bitbucket.
+Most of them can be found in GitHub.
+Also there is a little koans activity on Bitbucket.

 * Github koan projects:
     https://github.com/search?q=koans&ref=cmdform